udondan/iam-floyd/docs/source/vocabulary.rst

 The methods ``allow()`` and ``deny()`` control the `Effect <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html>`_ of the statement.

 The default effect of any statement is ``Allow``, so it's not mandatory to add either of these methods to the method chain.
-Though it is recommended to keep the statement readable. improve , so the statement is readable:
+Though it is recommended to improve readability:

 .. example:: allow-and-deny